Elosiel/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

-a.
+[X] a.
 Where is closure used in this code?
 How can you tell?

+The closure is inside the function, proof of that when I remove the console.log out of the Function, I get an error message on the console.

-b.
+[X] b.
 Compare and contrast calling `dansRoll` the first and second time.

 What is always the same?

+Always the same is the name that does not change even giving a refresh.

 What could change?

+The random number between 0 and 6 is always different for each refresh.

 c.
 What is the lexical scope of `newRoll`?

+Return Function (){

+}

-### Task 2c - Exit Ticket
+[X] ### Task 2c - Exit Ticket

 Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/WjSzNh9gDrD8Xn8hw/enY3yPRP3nEm7E).